RetroPie/RetroPie-Docs/docs/Doom.md

 ```

-### Music for LZDoom
+### Music for LZDoom/GZDoom/DSDA-Doom

 LZDoom handles the MIDI music from the Doom games automatically.
-Options are provided in the ZDoom menu for various MIDI emulation devices, including OPL3 and Timidity for midi output.
+Options are provided in the in-game menu for various MIDI emulation devices, including OPL3, Timidity and FluidSynth.

-Several fan-created music packs also exist, which can be loaded with LZDoom as PWAD / PK3 files using the methods outlined above.
+Several fan-created MIDI music packs also exist, which can be loaded as PWAD / PK3 files using the methods outlined above.